- Competitive: Grow your savings quicker with high interest UK savings accounts

 This is one of the most flexible types of savings accounts.
 You can withdraw money whenever you want, whilst still keeping the easy access account open.
 However, they tend to pay lower interest rates than fixed rate bonds and notice savings accounts.

-You’re likely to earn a competitive rate of interest with this type of savings account.
+You’re likely to earn a competitive rate of interest with a notice account.
 You can keep the money in the savings pot for as long as you like, but you’ll have to give ‘notice’ when you want to withdraw your money.
 Notice periods are generally between 30 and 95 days, depending on the provider.

 Here’s some questions you can ask yourself to help you decide what type of savings account is right for you and your savings plan.

 Deciding what your savings goals are can help you decide which savings account would suit you best.
 For example, if you’re saving for something specific, such as a new car or a trip abroad, a flexible savings pot (for example an easy access account) may be ideal as you’ll be able to withdraw your cash as and when you need to without a penalty, as well as being able to top up your balance whenever you want.
-For long term savings, such as a retirement fund, a high-yield, fixed term savings account may be a better option.
+For long term savings, such as a retirement fund, a high-yield savings account such as fixed rate bonds, may be a better option.

 Savings accounts have different rules as to when – and how often – you can withdraw your money.
-Easy access accounts usually allow you to withdraw your money whenever you like without incurring a penalty, so they’re an ideal savings pot to put your emergency savings.
+Easy access accounts usually allow you to withdraw your money whenever you like without incurring a penalty, so they’re an ideal savings pot to put in your emergency savings.
 However, they do come with lower interest rates than fixed-rate savings accounts, and the interest rate can go up and down at any point.
 Fixed rate savings accounts, on the other hand, require you to lock your money away for a fixed period, with no access to your money within this time – but in return you’re likely to receive a higher interest rate.
+A high yield savings account might be an excellent option if you have the time to commit for a fixed period.
 If you want the freedom to withdraw your cash but don’t need immediate access, a notice account may be a good option.

 Savings accounts come with different features which may suit what you’re looking for.
-If you’re looking to get into the saving habit, a regular savings account requires you to deposit a set amount on a monthly basis.
+If you’re looking to get into the habit of saving, a regular savings account requires you to deposit a set amount on a monthly basis.
 They also come with stricter rules than other savings accounts, like limited withdrawals across a period of time.
-If you want to be sure of how much interest you’ll earn, a fixed rate savings account could be a good option over a variable savings account.
+If you want to be sure of how much interest you’ll earn, a fixed rate savings account could be a good option over a variable savings account, as it's often a high interest savings account.
 Other features may also be important to you, such as having a Sharia-compliant savings account, or banking with a ‘Green’ bank or building society.

 UK savings rates vary considerably so it’s important to do your homework to ensure you’re getting the best deal for you.
-You can compare a range of high-yield saving accounts with competitive interest rates in the table above.
+You can find the best banks for savings accounts and compare a range of high yield savings accounts with competitive interest rates in the table above.
 All of the accounts available through our partner banks are protected under the Financial Services Compensation Scheme (or European equivalent), so you can rest assured your deposit (up to £85,000 per individual, per institution) will be protected in the event the financial bank fails.

 Once you’ve found an account that suits you, simply log in or register for a Raisin UK Account online or via our app, and follow the steps to apply for your chosen account.
 If you have any questions, our UK-based customer services team will be happy to help.